shakebugs/shake-docs/docs/flutter/users/update-user-metadata.md

 ---
 id: update-user-metadata
-title: Update user metadata
+title: Update app user metadata
 ---
 import useBaseUrl from '@docusaurus/useBaseUrl';
 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

->Once you have registered your app user, you can attach a map with key-value pairs which contain additional data about the user and their behavior.
+>Once you have registered your app user, you can attach a map with key-value pairs which contain additional data about the app user and their behavior.

-Update user metadata by calling the `Shake.updateUserMetadata` method anywhere in your code after registering the User.
+Update app user metadata by calling the `Shake.updateUserMetadata` method anywhere in your code after registering the app User. a
 ## Special keys

 Values from these three keys will be presented nicely on the Shake dashboard, so we suggest you use them:
 * `first_name`
 * `last_name`

 ## Updates

-Updates to the user metadata are _merged_.
+Updates to the app user metadata are _merged_.
 This allows you to update
 user metadata in segments from various parts of your app, even when offline.

-A common approach developers take is updating **generic** user metadata from one place in your code upon every user change
+A common approach developers take is updating **generic** app user metadata from one place in your code upon every app user change

 ```dart title="main.dart"
 void onLoggedIn(User user) {